-All students are to be treated equally and with respect at Bubbling Wells Elementary School.
+All students are to be treated equally and with respect at Agua Caliente Elementary School.
 Harassing or bothering students in a sexually inappropriate way, or because of their ethnicity or color is unacceptable and may result in suspension.

-I have read the Bubbling Wells Elementary School Code of Conduct.
-As a student Lagree to follow them at all times.
+I have read the Agua Caliente Elementary School Code of Conduct.
+As a student I agree to follow them at all times.
+As a parent I agree to support their implementation at all times.